ENGINEER-RC/eeonline/README.md

 ```
  - This is an example of how your content file must look.
  - Everything between the curly braces is JSON.
->The JSON data is important metadata for Search engine crawlers to index the file
+>The JSON data is important metadata for Search engine crawlers to index the file.

->Also to create an impression while sharing the pages on Social Media
+>Also to create an impression while sharing the pages on Social Media.

  - **image** is the reference to the image that will be displayed when your page is shared on Facebook.
  - **css** it is the reference to a single css file in the "./css" folder.